LBBL96/Pandas-Web-Scraping-Tutorial/Articles/README.md

-# How to Write and Use a Decorator in Python
+# How to Write and Use Decorators in Python
 ## @ isn't just for email anymore

 ### What's a Decorator?
-In Python, a decorator is a function that wraps another function.
-Its purpose is to provide some additional functionality to the function that it wraps.
+In Python, a decorator is a function that wraps around another function.
+Its purpose is to provide additional functionality to the function that it wraps.

 Let's look at an example.

-Let's say you've written a simple function that adds up two numbers.
+Say you've written a simple function that adds up two numbers.
 You also put a doc string in there because you're awesome and want to help anyone who uses your function to understand what it does.

     def add(a, b):
     """